RealTeeCee/DataStructureAndAlgorithm/English/Grammar/GrammarLesson/Lesson_1.md

 3. Who do you work with?
 - I work with my brother.

-4. Whose money do they lend to?
+4. Whose uncle do they lend money to?
 -  They lend money to his uncle.

-5. Whose notebook does he borrow from?
+5. Whose notebook does he borrow?
-- He borrows notebook from me.
+- He borrows my notebook.

 6. Which place did she go to?
 -  She went to the park.